Washington leads LIU against Merrimack

 TOP PERFORMERS: Marko Maletic is shooting 43.2% and averaging 15.9 points for the Sharks.
 Washington is averaging 0.9 made 3-pointers over the last 10 games for LIU.

-Minor is shooting 52.2% and averaging 17.2 points for the Warriors.
-Ziggy Reid is averaging 14.0 points over the last 10 games for Merrimack.
+Jordan Minor is averaging 17.2 points, 9.4 rebounds and 2.3 blocks for the Warriors.
+Devon Savage is averaging 2.0 made 3-pointers over the last 10 games for Merrimack.

 LAST 10 GAMES: Sharks: 1-9, averaging 63.3 points, 30.8 rebounds, 15.3 assists, 5.8 steals and 2.9 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 72.7 points per game.